dvsa/.github/README.md

 IDE integration matches those on the Snyk website.

 1. Security
-   - optional arguments:
+   - arguments:
       - `java_version`: The version of Java required to compile the repository.
 Default is 11.
-      - `snyk_project`: Unique project name that snyk monitor will use to publish results to.
+      - `snyk_project`: Unique project name that snyk monitor will use to publish results for.
    - secrets:
       - `SNYK_TOKEN`: The authorisation token required for snyk.
       - `USER_NAME`: Relevant GitHub username required to access private packages.
       - `ACCESS_TOKEN`: Relevant GitHub access token required to access private packages.
       - `PACKAGE_REPO`: Repo to use to retrieve packages from.

+2. Steps
+   - Checkout Project
+     - Checkout branch from GitHub.
+   - Install Java
+     - Install the specified version of AWS Corretto, default is version 11.
+   - Generate Maven Settings
+     - Create a settings file inside the .m2 folder which is required to allow custom packages within the POM to be downloaded from GitHub Packages.
+   - Generate settings file
+     - Generate `settings.yaml` file within the project /config directory, to allow custom environment variables to be set.
+   - Install and Authorise Snyk-CLI
+     - Download and install the latest version of Snyk-CLI and authorise with the specific secret.
+   - Maven Compile
+     - Run `mvn clean compile` to download all dependencies require by the project.
+   - Run Snyk Monitor
+     - Run `snyk monitor` with the supplied `snyk_project` argument to push results to Snyk, typically after a PR has been approved.

-## Examples
+## Example

 ```YAML
    on: